willvedd/scarborough-cranberry-sauce/README.md

 <img align="right" style="padding:0 0 20px 20px;width:40%; max-width:400px;" src="./cranberries-3.jpg">

+ - **Recipe:** Fun to make, forgiving, surprisingly easy
+ - **Best paired with:** Traditional turkey dinner
+ - **Time:** ~1h30m, most of which is idling while recipe cools
+ - **Yields:** ~10 generous servings

+## History

 My sweet grandmother is mostly known for her loving dedication and ability to smoke you at [bridge](https://en.wikipedia.org/wiki/Contract_bridge).
 But above all else, she is renowned for her cranberry sauce.
 This recipe has been passed down through many generations of the Scarborough family, having a special place at the dinner table during Thanksgiving, Christmas or anytime we eat together.

- - **Time:** ~1h30m, most of which is idling while recipe cools
- - **Yields:** ~10 generous servings
- - **Best paired with:** Traditional turkey dinner

 ## Ingredients
 - Raw cranberries – One 12oz bag